Enabling International Trade

 • Advising on international arbitration clauses and dispute venues

-• Comprehensive, practical, legal advice, as needed, as outside General Counsel to the Senior Management of a business involved in international trade and business
+• Comprehensive, practical, legal advice, as needed, as outside General Counsel to the Senior Management of a business involved or seeking to be involved in international trade and business

-• Independent Board Director with strong background on international trade operations
+• Independent Board Director with strong background on international business operations and risk

 • Set up and operation of international Compliance Department